Gigabyte AORUS FO32U2P Monitor Review

 • Risk of burn-in.

-The Gigabyte AORUS FO32U2P has adequate brightness.
+The Gigabyte AORUS FO32U2P has decent brightness.
 It's bright enough to fight glare in most well-lit rooms, but not if you have it opposite a sunny window.
 It also gets bright enough in HDR to make small highlights pop, but larger highlights are dimmer.

 Pros